jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 146H Amendment of bulk nomination schedule
 (1) If the secretary of a party lodges a bulk nomination schedule with the Electoral Commission by noon on the day before nomination day, the secretary may, at any time before noon on nomination day, provide to the Electoral Commission any information necessary to remedy any defect or omission in the schedule, or in any document required to be lodged with the schedule.
-(2) Information may be provided under subsection (1) to the Electoral Commission by hand, post, or facsimile transmission.
+(2) Information may be provided under subsection (1) to the Electoral Commission by hand, post, or electronically.
 (3) If the Electoral Commission receives any information under subsection (1),— (a) the Electoral Commission must, where appropriate, amend the bulk nomination schedule or other document to which the information relates:
   (b) the Electoral Commission must take the information into account in determining whether to accept or reject, under section 146G, the bulk nomination schedule, or the nomination of a candidate listed on the schedule.